What is the Einstein Schools Programme?

-To get an idea of the topics that are addressed in Einstein Schools, look at these videos that introduce Einstein and his work on gravity.
-We will send you some more video and other resources later in the project.
+To get an idea of the topics that are addressed in Einstein Schools, look at these videos, books, and articles that introduce Einstein and his work on gravity.
+Once you have signed up to be a lead teacher, we will send you email newsletters with more video and other resources.

 The lead teacher should register now to get notices and updates.

 Use the posters to generate interest with your students and to share the Einstein Schools Programme with your colleagues:

 “The Deflection of Starlight due to Gravity” on a wall of a science museum in Leiden, the Netherlands.
 Credit: S. Pompea, NOAO/AURA/NSF